orbisdev/orbisdev/README.md

 ## Requirements

-1. Install clang, make, patch, git, texinfo wget if you don't have those.
+1. Install clang, make, patch, git, texinfo wget, bison, flex, m4 if you don't have those.

 2. Add this to your login script (example: ~/.bash_profile)
 ```